Taha-Batur-Senli/CS102_Section03_Group_03C/readme2.txt

 g3C -RESERVED-

+P.S. : We originally uploaded our assignments into moodle before the deadline.
+However we faced with a simple bug about time and date on reservation activity and we fixed our bug with Mr. Davenport permission after the deadline.
 -----------------------------------------------------------------------------------------------------------------------------------
 DESCRIPTION: This app designed to help both customers and restaurant owners by making fast, efficient and reliable reservations anytime.
 -----------------------------------------------------------------------------------------------------------------------------------